Homoclinic orbits in the Euler problem of two fixed centers: Introduction

 \section{Introduction}

+A \textit{homoclinic orbit}, whose concept was introduced by Poincar\'e, is an orbit which is asymptotic to an unstable periodic orbit in both forward and backward time.
+In view of the Poincar\'e section map, an unstable periodic orbit corresponds to a hyperbolic fixed point of this map and a homoclinic orbit is represented by a point whose orbit is doubly asymptotic to the hyperbolic fixed point.

-The Euler problem of two fixed centers describes the motion of a point-mass under the influence of a Newtonian potential with two fixed attracting points.
-We refer to the two attracting bodies as \textit{the Earth} and \textit{the Moon} and the point-mass as \textit{the satellite}.
-This problem can be obtained from the restricted three-body problem by ignoring the centrifugal and Coriolis terms.
-That this system is completely integrable was discovered by Euler in 1760 using the elliptic coordinates.
+In this paper, we study homoclinic orbits in the Euler problem of two fixed centers.
+This problem describes the motion of a point-mass under the influence of a Newtonian potential with two fixed attracting points.
+We refer to the two attracting bodies as the \textit{Earth} and \textit{Moon} and the point-mass as the \textit{satellite}.
+This problem can be obtained from the planar circular restricted three-body problem by ignoring the centrifugal and Coriolis terms.
+That this system is integrable was discovered by Euler in 1760.